Plantation economy

 A plantation economy is an economy based on agricultural mass production, usually of a few commodity crops, grown on large farms worked by laborers or slaves.
 The properties are called plantations.
 Plantation economies rely on the export of cash crops as a source of income.
-Prominent crops included cotton, rubber, sugar cane, tobacco, figs, rice, kapok, sisal, and species in the genus Indigofera, used to produce indigo dye.
+Prominent crops included cotton, rubber, sugar cane, tobacco, figs, rice, kapok, sisal, Red Sandalwood, and species in the genus Indigofera, used to produce indigo dye.

 The longer a crop's harvest period, the more efficient plantations become.
 Economies of scale are also achieved when the distance to market is long.
 Plantation crops usually need processing immediately after harvesting.
 Sugarcane, tea, sisal, and palm oil are most suited to plantations, while coconuts, rubber, and cotton are suitable to a lesser extent.

 Conditions for formation

 Plantation economies are factory-like, industrialised and centralised forms of agriculture, owned by large corporations or affluent owners.
 Under normal circumstances, plantation economies are not as efficient as small farm holdings, since there is immense difficulty in proper supervision of labour over a large land area.
 When there are large distances between the plantations and their markets, processing can reduce the bulk of the crop and lower shipping costs.

-Large plantations produce large quantities of a good are able to achieve economies of scale for expensive processing machinery, as the per unit cost of processing is greatly diminished.
+Large plantations producing large quantities of a good are able to achieve economies of scale for expensive processing machinery, as the per unit cost of processing is greatly diminished.
 This economy of scale can be achieved best with tropical crops that are harvested continuously through the year, fully utilising the processing machinery.
 Examples of crops that are suitable to be processed are sugar, sisal, palm oil, and tea.

-North American plantations
+American plantations

 In the Thirteen Colonies, plantations were concentrated in the South.
 These colonies included Maryland, Virginia, North Carolina, South Carolina, and Georgia.
 They had good soil and long growing seasons, ideal for crops such as rice and tobacco.
 The existence of many waterways in the region made transportation easier.
 Each colony specialized in one or two crops, with Virginia standing out in tobacco production.

 Slavery

 Planters embraced the use of slaves mainly because indentured labor became expensive.
 Some indentured servants were also leaving to start their own farms as land was widely available.
 Colonists tried to use Native Americans for labor, but they were susceptible to European diseases and died in large numbers.
 The plantation owners then turned to enslaved Africans for labor.
 In 1665, there were fewer than 500 Africans in Virginia but by 1750, 85 percent of the 235,000 slaves lived in the Southern colonies, Virginia included.
-Africans made up 40 percent of the South’s population.
+Africans made up 40 percent of the South's population.